collin-murphy/project-aye/README.md

 # project-aye
 Project Aye is a currently untitled self hosted chat messaging service that is squeaky clean.
+More updates to come.